Merchant Initiated Transactions (MIT)

 43Stolen card - pickupCardholder has reported card stolen

-46Closed AccountAccount is clos
+46Closed AccountAccount is closed

 How does this process work with TabaPay Account Updater?